I believe community events allow us to learn & heal together.

-Happy Spring Friends and thank you for visiting our website.
+Happy summer Friends and thank you for visiting our website.

 In March, 2021 we launched our Free Community Information Sessions.
-These gatherings provide a variety of benefits and are primarily offered to support learning around death & dying, palliative care and much more.
-Currently the sessions are scheduled twice a month, Thursday evenings from 7:00-8:30 p.m.
+These gatherings provide a variety of benefits and are primarily offered to support learning around the value of your legacy story, death & dying, palliative care and much more.

 All events are currently taking place online/Zoom.

-We hope you will join us for our upcoming information sessions or storytelling feature.
+We hope you will join us for our upcoming information sessions, workshops or storytelling features.